 Indoor growers induce the flowering phase by reducing the light to 12 hours a day.
 The females will immediately start the flowering cycle because of the abrupt change in photoperiod.
-Vegetative growth starts to slow as most cannabis strains show bud in two weeks, including both of our hemp strains, Mountain Mango and Cherry Wine.
+Vegetative growth starts to slow as most cannabis strains show bud in two weeks, including our three hemp strains, Mountain Mango, Quick Kush and Cherry Wine.
 By the start of week six in flower, the buds will be large, sticky and still maturing.
 Most hemp strains grown indoors will be approaching the 0.3% THC limit at this point.

 Hemp cultivation and germination out in the hemp fields is a bit different, as Mother Nature controls the light of course.
 There are four basic climactic/photoperiod zones, mirrored in the northern and southern hemispheres.
 Equatorial, subtropical, temperate and arctic/antarctic.
 The Florida peninsula and southern Texas are in the subtropical zone, the rest of the US and the lower Canadian provinces are in the temperate zone (30 to 60 N latitude).
 The subtropical zone has spring and fall cannabis growing seasons while the temperate zone has one summer growing season.